JohnCoene/javascript-for-r/_book/4-15-shiny-output.md

 });
 ```

-One might then want to use the `getId` method which returns the `id` of the element, by default, as can be seen in the [source code](https://github.com/rstudio/shiny/blob/master/srcjs/output_binding.js) (below), the binding returns the id as the `data-input-id` attribute, and if that is falsy it returns the element's `id`.
+One might then want to use the `getId` method, which returns the `id` of the element, by default, as can be seen in the [source code](https://github.com/rstudio/shiny/blob/master/srcjs/output_binding.js) (below), the binding returns the id as the `data-input-id` attribute, and if that is false it returns the element's `id`.

 ```js
 // getId default